yakimka/picodi/new_docs/topics/integrations.rst

 Request-Scoped Dependencies in FastAPI
 ======================================
-You can use the same :class:`~picodi.integrations.starlette.RequestScopeMiddleware` and :class:`~picodi.integrations.starlette.RequestScope` (re-exported as :class:`~picodi.integrations.fastapi.RequestScope`) in FastAPI as you would in Starlette to manage request-scoped dependencies.
+You can use the same :class:`~picodi.integrations.fastapi.RequestScopeMiddleware` and :class:`~picodi.integrations.fastapi.RequestScope` in FastAPI as you would in Starlette to manage request-scoped dependencies.

 .. code-block:: python

+    import uuid

     from fastapi import FastAPI
+    from picodi import registry
+    from picodi.integrations.fastapi import Provide, RequestScope, RequestScopeMiddleware
     from starlette.middleware import Middleware
-    from picodi import registry
-    from picodi.integrations.fastapi import RequestScope, RequestScopeMiddleware, Provide
-    import uuid

     # Define request-scoped dependency